Logansport Solar Farm Site Visit

 There’s a lot of technology that goes into managing the operation of the solar facility.
 This weathervane collects an enormous amount of data that is critical for the site’s optimal operation.
 The sensor at the top of this pole measures the intensity of sunlight which enables engineers to determine how much electricity will be produced at any given time.

-Longbow Solar will deliver clean power to Brazoria County, promoting economic growth and a healthy environment Monarch Private Capital, a nationally recognized ESG investment firm that develops, finances and manages […]
+The renewable energy facilities deliver clean power to regions of Georgia, Indiana, Minnesota, Texas and Virginia Monarch Private Capital, a nationally recognized ESG investment firm that develops, finances and manages […]